metroite/datapacks/README.md

 Please report any **bugs** you may find, any **suggestions** you might have and any possible **feedback** you could think of on the [Issues](https://github.com/Metroite/datapacks/issues) page!
 They are all welcome.

 If you like what I do, consider checking out my [Patreon page](https://www.patreon.com/metroite)!
-Messsage me directly or follow this project more conveniently on the [Discord Server](https://discord.gg/vBgb85N)!
+Messsage me directly or follow this project more conveniently through the [Discord Server](https://discord.gg/vBgb85N)!

 ## Authors